 All those who have been at least once on the dock or a pier probably noticed a large number of different flags hanging from the flagpoles.
 Those nautical flags are not just there to show you from which country is the boat or just for a decoration purpose.
-Those nautical flags are an International Code of Signals whose main purpose is to provide different ways of communications in different nautical situations.
+Moreover, those nautical flags are an International Code of Signals whose main purpose is to provide different ways of communications in different nautical situations.
 Therefore, they can be used for communication between two sailboats or yachts to signal each other, or for a signalisation between boat and the shore.

 History of Nautical Flags